 Roddenberry’s idea here is clear.
 The Vietnam War was in full swing when Star Trek first aired.
 John Kennedy had been dead three years, and we were in the first stages of losing faith in our government.
-(Richard Nixon, in 1994, ensured we would never view our politicians quite the same again.)
+(Richard Nixon, in the early 1970s, ensured we would never view our politicians quite the same again.)

 In an era of growing disillusionment, Vulcans represented a noble goal.
 They’d brought themselves up from self-destructive barbarism.
 Could we not aspire to find a way — a human way — to do likewise?

 One of our greatest and most well-known heroic icons, Superman, represented a similar impossibly idealistic goal (or at least he used to).
 We could never be Superman, but we could aspire to be like him in holding high ideals and in always trying to do the right thing.

 But there are those who found Superman a little on the dull side.
 In contrast, the heroes in Marvel comics had a bit more edge, more real grit, than most of the heroes in DC comics.
 (DC’s Batman was a darker, much more human, superhero, but unlike some Marvel heroes, he never killed people!)

 And while I agree that a bit of darkness makes a character more interesting (that’s Storytelling 101), we seem to have pegged the needle on reprehensible and thrown idealism out the window (if you’re forgive a mixed metaphor).